Are you in or near Elgin, Moray?

-Our specialist personal injury solicitors – Marie Morrison and Peter Brash – are accredited by the Law Society of Scotland as Specialists in Personal Injury Law and by the Association of Personal Injury Lawyers (APIL) as Senior Litigators.
+We have two specialist personal injury solicitors – Marie Morrison and Peter Brash.
+Peter is accredited by the Law Society of Scotland as a Specialist in Personal Injury Law.
+Marie and Peter are both accredited by the Association of Personal Injury Lawyers (APIL) as Senior Litigators.
 Grigor & Young’s Elgin office also holds corporate accreditation from APIL.

 Between them, Peter and Marie, have over 40 years’ personal injury claims experience.